qrana/wordbook-console/README.md

 development but currently decreases with correct answers and increases with incorrect.
 Future testing and printing options are coming based on word type and difficulty.

+There is also a parse.py file in the scripts folder which can be used to format a file whose text originates from wikibook.org.
+Simply run parse.py before running main.py.